Cyronio/Lupo/README.md

 # Lupo
-A simple 2D pixel puzzle platformer made in 3 days for GMTK Game Jam 2025.
+A simple 2D pixel puzzle platformer made in 3 days for GMTK Game Jam 2025 in Godot.

 It can be played here: https://cyrotronic.itch.io/lupo